 How it works is you need to first make a payment of 100 yen, which is roughly $1.
 Next, you shake a box of numbered sticks and pick one out.
 Based on the number that you draw, you then select your fortune from the corresponding drawer.

 I picked out “great blessing,” which is the best fortune.
-A few months after my Japan trip, I bought a brand new car.
+Two months after my Japan trip, I bought a brand new car.
 Within the very first month of my purchase, I was rear-ended by an oil truck whilst stopped at a red light.
 Luckily, I’m still alive and well, but you tell me if these are real or not!

 Tip: If you pick out a bad one, remember to tie it to a pine tree or on a metal wire rack specifically dedicated for bad fortunes.

 While on the topic of temples, below are a few must-sees.

 - Kinkaku-ji aka the Golden Pavilion.
 This Kyoto temple gets its nickname from being covered in gold leaf.
 It was originally a retirement villa for shogun Ashikaga Yoshimitsu.
 After his death in 1408, it became the Zen temple that it is today.